syncfusion-content/uwp-docs/uwp/CellGrid/Styles-and-Formatting.md

 ## Clearing styles

-To remove the `GridStyleInfo` properties along with the data in SfCellGrid, `ClearStyle` and `ClearStyles` methods are used.
+To remove the `GridStyleInfo` properties along with the data in Excel-like Grid, `ClearStyle` and `ClearStyles` methods are used.

 {% tabs %}
 {% highlight c# %}